Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Methods

 where $n_i = b_i^\dagger b_i$ is restricted to 0 or 1.
 Rewriting the Hamiltonian (Eq.\eqref{Eq: Hxxz}) in terms of the hard-core bosons yields:

-where the model parameters $V=J_z$, $-t = \frac{1}{2}J_{\perp}$ and $\mu = g \mu_{\rm B} B_z$.
-In this bosonic representation, $V>0$ signifies a repulsive interaction between nearest neighbor bosons, $-t$ represents the hopping amplitude, and $\mu$ corresponds to the chemical potential.
-The rotational symmetry of the $x$- and $y$-components of the spins become U$(1)$ symmetry of the bosons.
+where the model parameters are $V=J_z$, $-t = \frac{1}{2}J_{\perp}$ and $\mu = g_z \mu_{\rm B} \mu_0 H_z$.
+In this bosonic representation, $V>0$ signifies a repulsive interaction between nearest-neighbor bosons, $-t$ represents the hopping amplitude, and $\mu$ corresponds to the chemical potential.
+The rotational symmetry of the $x$- and $y$-components of the spins becomes $U(1)$ symmetry of the bosons.

-We focus on two distinct types of orders: diagonal charge order, and off-diagonal phase order.
-Diagonal charge order corresponds to charge density waves (or equivalently, spatial modulations in $S^z$), often referred to as solidity.
-Off-diagonal order involves the spontaneous breaking of the U$(1)$ symmetry, characteristic of superfluidity.
-According to the Mermin-Wagner theorem, true long-range orders associated with continuous symmetry cannot develop at finite temperatures.
-In the superfluid phase, only quasi-long-range order is present at low temperatures, with vortex proliferation (via the BKT mechanism) destroying coherence at high temperatures.
+We focus on two distinct types of orders: diagonal density order and off-diagonal phase order.
+Diagonal order corresponds to charge density waves (or equivalently, spatial modulations in $\langle S^z\rangle$) and is often referred to as solidity.
+Off-diagonal order involves the spontaneous breaking of the $U(1)$ symmetry and is characteristic of superfluidity.
+According to the Mermin-Wagner theorem, true long-range order associated with a continuous symmetry cannot develop at finite temperatures in a 2D system.
+In the superfluid phase that exhibits a quasi-long-range order, the correlation length is limited by thermally generated bound vortex–antivortex pairs.

-The antiferromagnetic Heisenberg model on triangular lattices with easy-axis anisotropy has been suggested to host phases exhibiting both diagonal and off-diagonal long-range orders, referred to as supersolids.
-Since $m_\perp=g_\perp \langle S_\perp \rangle$ is linked to the creation and annihilation of bosons ($b^\dagger$ and $b$), the nonzero $m_\perp$ reflects a macroscopic quantum coherence of bosons, indicative of superfluidity.
-Similarly, nonzero $m_z=g_z\langle S_z \rangle$ reflects the spatial modulation of boson density, analogous to a classical charge density wave in a solid.
+The antiferromagnetic Heisenberg model on triangular lattices with easy-axis anisotropy has been suggested to host phases exhibiting both diagonal and off-diagonal long-range order, referred to as supersolids.
+Since $m_\perp=g_\perp \langle S_\perp \rangle$ is linked to the creation and annihilation of bosons ($b^\dagger$ and $b$), a nonzero $m_\perp$ reflects a macroscopic quantum coherence of the bosons, which is indicative of superfluidity.
+Similarly, a nonzero $m_z=g_z\langle S_z \rangle$ reflects the spatial modulation of boson density, which is analogous to a classical charge density wave in a solid.